ShaheenHossain/eagle-12.1/doc/reference/javascript_reference.rst

 Class System
 ============

-Eagle ERP was developed before ECMAScript 6 classes were available.
+Eagle was developed before ECMAScript 6 classes were available.
 In Ecmascript 5, the standard way to define a class is to define a function and to add methods on its prototype object.
 This is fine, but it is slightly complex when we want to use inheritance, mixins.

-For these reasons, Eagle ERP decided to use its own class system, inspired by John Resig.
+For these reasons, Eagle decided to use its own class system, inspired by John Resig.
 The base Class is located in *web.Class*, in the file *class.js*.

 Creating a subclass